neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 ### Fluid Input Files

-The fluid phase is solved with Cardinal, which under-the-hood performs the solution with nekRS.
-The wrapping of nekRS as a MOOSE application is specified in the `nek.i` file.
-For [!ac](CHT) coupling, first we construct a mirror of nekRS's mesh on the boundaries of interest - the IDs associated with the fluid-solid interfaces (as known to nekRS) are boundaries 1 and 2.
+The fluid phase is solved with Cardinal, which under-the-hood performs the solution with NekRS.
+The wrapping of NekRS as a MOOSE application is specified in the `nek.i` file.
+For [!ac](CHT) coupling, first we construct a mirror of NekRS's mesh on the boundaries of interest - the IDs associated with the fluid-solid interfaces (as known to NekRS) are boundaries 1 and 2.

 !listing tutorials/sfr_7pin/nek.i
   block=Mesh

-Next, [NekRSProblem](/problems/NekRSProblem.md) is used to describe all aspects of the nekRS wrapping.
-We use two boolean options, `minimize_transfer_in` and `minimize_transfers_out` [MultiAppPostprocessorTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppPostprocessorTransfer.html) in the solid input file. to indicate that we will be reducing the amount of interpolations and host-to-device copies for the nekRS wrapping.
+Next, [NekRSProblem](/problems/NekRSProblem.md) is used to describe all aspects of the NekRS wrapping.
+We use two boolean options, `minimize_transfer_in` and `minimize_transfers_out`, which indicate that we want to limit the data interpolations from NekRS's [!ac](GLL) points to the mesh mirror, and the copies between CPU/GPU, to only occur when new coupling data is to be sent/received from the coupled MOOSE application.
 When either of these options is set to true, [NekRSProblem](/problems/NekRSProblem.md) automatically adds a [Receiver](https://mooseframework.inl.gov/source/postprocessors/Receiver.html) postprocessor named `transfer_in`, as if the following were added to the input file: